 Scientific aim of the workshop

 The polaron concept was proposed by Landau in 1933 to describe an electron moving in a dielectric crystal where the atoms are displaced from their equilibrium positions to screen the charge of the electron.
 Depending on the spatial extent of the polaron wavefunction and associated structural distortions two general types of polarons can be identified: small-polaron and large-polaron.
 Historically , the polaron problem has been studied using quantum field theory effective Hamiltonians: the large-polaron Fröhlich Hamiltonian within the ‘continuum approximation’ and the small-polarons models of Yamasita-Kurosawa and Holstein describing the ‘hopping’ motion of small polarons.
 Feynman developed a superior description for the Fröhlich polaron, using path integrals , which represented a corner-stone in the theory of polarons, but these models Hamiltonians are often too complex to be solved analytically (for all electron-phonon coupling strength), and approximations are often needed.
+Many of these approximations and methods were contributed by Jozef Devreese and his collaborators in Antwerpen.
+Most notably, the optical response of polarons was elucidated using path integral techniques .
+The optical response continues to allow detecting and identifying polarons in many materials of importance, most recently in superconducting strontium titanate.

 The field of polarons has not only been a testing ground for the development of novel analytical, semi-analytical, and numerical techniques.
 In fact, polarons are central to the often exotic behavior of oxides and polar semiconductors and are of key importance in photonic, photovoltaic, and photochemistry applications.
 The physical properties of the polaron (mobility, effective mass, optical characteristics, etc.) can be very different from those of the bare electron, leading to strong modifications of the electrical, thermal transport and even catalytic properties of the material.
 From the experimental point of view, there are different type of measurements that can be conducted which can provide useful insights on the properties of polarons both in real materials (Electron paramagnetic resonance, EPR , Angle resolved photoemission spectroscopy, ARPES , Scanning tunneling microscopy , UV/IR spectroscopy and time-resolved optical Kerr, effect TR-OKE ) and in ultracold atoms [16, 17].